palakjain-27/adobe-pdf-extractor/README.md

 OUTPUT_DIR: Directory where JSON output will be saved (default: /app/output)
 ```

-How It Works
+## 🔍 How It Works

-Language Detection: The tool analyzes text character patterns to determine the document's primary language
+- **Language Detection**: Analyzes text character patterns to determine the document's primary language.

-Font Analysis: Calculates average font size to identify heading sizes relative to body text
+- **Font Analysis**: Calculates average font size to identify heading sizes relative to body text.

-Heading Detection: Uses language-specific heuristics to identify headings at different levels (H1-H3)
+- **Heading Detection**: Applies language-specific heuristics to identify headings at different levels (H1–H3).

-Structure Extraction: Groups consecutive words and identifies document structure
+- **Structure Extraction**: Groups consecutive words and identifies the document's structure.

-Dockerfile Contents
+## 🐳 Dockerfile Contents

 The Docker image is built with the following configuration:

-Based on official Python 3.9-slim image
+- Based on the official `python:3.9-slim` image

-Installs all required dependencies from requirements.txt
+- Installs all required dependencies from `requirements.txt`

-Copies the application code into the container
+- Copies the application code into the container

-Sets the working directory to /app
+- Sets the working directory to `/app`

-Configures the entrypoint to run main.py
+- Configures the entrypoint to run `main.py`

-Limitations
+## ⚠️ Limitations

-Works best with text-based PDFs (not scanned documents)
+- Works best with text-based PDFs (not scanned documents)

-Heading detection may not be perfect for complex layouts
+- Heading detection may not be perfect for complex layouts

-Language detection is based on character patterns and may not be 100% accurate ##
+- Language detection is based on character patterns and may not be 100% accurate